Overview

 Salzburg city walk

-Explore Salzburg’s Old Town, a maze of winding lanes, cobblestone streets, and historic squares.
-Take in the grandeur of Residenz Square and admire the baroque façade of Salzburg Cathedral.
-Continue to Mozart Square, where the composer’s statue stands watch, and listen for the 18th century Glockenspiel chiming overhead.
+Explore Salzburg’s Old Town, a maze of winding lanes, historic steeples, cobblestone streets, and open squares.
+Take in the grandeur of Residenz Square and admire the striking façade of Salzburg Cathedral before continuing to Mozart Square, where a statue honors the city’s most famous son.
+As you explore, listen for the Glockenspiel, an early 18th-century carillon whose 35 bells ring out over the cafés lining the square.

 Mozart’s birthplace visit